balajirai/authentication-secret/README.md

 # Authentication Secret

-This is a Secret app which allow users to share their secret anonymously
+This is a [Secret App](https://authenticationsecret.onrender.com/) which allow users to share their secret anonymously

 ---